kshakir/homebridge-ecowitt/README.md

 # Ecowitt Sensors Homebridge Plugin

-**NOTE: This is a fork of [homebridge-ecowitt](https://github.com/@bzwan/homebridge-ecowitt) that adds the following functionality:**
+**NOTE: This is a fork of [christocomm/homebridge-ecowitt](https://github.com/christocomm/homebridge-ecowitt) that adds the following functionality:**
-- Adds WH90 support
-- Issue with piezo rain sensors fixed (at least EasyWeather v5.1.1 and Console Firmware v1.9.0 required).
+- Added option for even less update logging

 A Homebridge plugin providing support for a wide range of **Ecowitt** sensors.